jmtgo/strong-coupling-constant/README.md

 - MMHT2014nlo68cl, MMHT2014nlo68cl_asmzrange
 - Note the confidence level pdf sets come in pair, where the 0th set is the best estimate and i, i+1 are in pairs.

-These pdfs will use a statistical approach:
+These pdfs will use NNPDF.py:
 - NNPDF23_nlo_as_0i
 - NNPDF30_nlo_as_0i